Jonathan2251/lbd/source/otherinst.rst

 	sub	$3, $4, $3
 	...

-In modern CPU, programmers are used to using truncate overflow instructions in C program regard add and sub instructions.
+In modern CPU, programmers are used to using truncate overflow instructions for C operators + and -.
 Anyway, through option -cpu0-enable-overflow=true, programmer get the chance to compile program with overflow exception program.
 Usually, this option used in debug purpose.
 Compile with this option can help to identify the bug and